 It has been great making sterling silver rings but I wanted to venture into making gold rings.
 To buy pure gold wire was way too expensive to start with.
 So I decided to find out where I could get gold filled wire.
 I surfed the internet and found Inspire With Wire.
 Unfortunately they only have a small range of gold filled wires.
-Anyway, I purchased some 18 gauge 14K gold filled half hard round wire, 16 gauge 14K gold filled soft round wire, 18 gauge 14K rose gold filled soft round wire and 18 gauge 14K gold filled twisted wire from them.
+Anyway, I purchased some 18 & 16 gauge 14K yellow gold filled half hard round wire, 18 & 16 gauge 14K rose gold filled soft round wire and 18 gauge 14K yellow gold filled twisted wire from them.

-Realizing I didn’t have any gold solder to use with the gold filled wire.
-Being unsure what to use I did some research on the internet.
-Upon reading articles on the subject, I found that most people used gold solder for the gold filled wire.
-In coming to this conclusion I purchased some 9ct gold solder sheet from Australian Jewellers Suppliers, they advised me this should work.
+As I was unsure what to use as solder I did some research on the internet.
+Upon reading some articles on the subject I found that most people used gold solder for the gold filled wire.
+I purchased some 9ct gold solder sheet from Australian Jewellers Suppliers, they advised me this should work.